-- Master's and Doctoral students are required to provide official transcripts of any prior academic work that they wish to be considered for transfer evaluation. - Undergraduate students with conferred Associate's degrees are required to provide official transcripts from all sources applied to their Associate's degree. - Active and former military undergraduate students must submit official military transcripts for any service schools or occupational specialties held. - All eligible college-level coursework will be posted to the undergraduate student's permanent record with the following exceptions: - failed coursework - withdrawn courses - o direct equivalents that have been repeated - o repeated courses unless the transfer institution indicates the course is repeatable - Undergraduate students must have earned a grade of "C-" or higher to meet the following requirements: - General Education Mathematics - General Education English - o Program Core - Upper Division Requirements - Masters students must have earned a grade of "B-" or higher to meet any degree requirement. - Doctoral students must have earned a grade of "B" or higher to meet any degree requirement. - Additional forms of non-traditional credit will be posted to the undergraduate student's permanent record only if applied to meet degree requirements. - At the undergraduate level, a student may transfer in academically transferable credit no matter the date of completion.
-Where the content of a course is deemed outdated or no longer equivalent or relevant by the college, the credits for that course will transfer as general elective credits only. - Master's and doctoral coursework completed within the previous seven years is transferable unless the content is deemed outdated by the college. - For the maximum semester hours allowed as transfer credit, please see section on Graduation Requirements.
+- Professional Diploma or Certificate students are required to provide official transcripts of all prior academic work from regionally or nationally accredited institutions. - Undergraduate degree-level students are required to provide official transcripts of all prior academic work from regionally or nationally accredited institutions. - Undergraduate students with conferred Associate's degrees are required to provide official transcripts from all sources applied to their Associate's degree. - All eligible college-level coursework will be posted to the undergraduate student's permanent record with the following exceptions: - o failed coursework

+- withdrawn courses - o direct equivalents that have been repeated - o repeated courses unless the transfer institution indicates the course is repeatable - Undergraduate students must have earned a grade of "C-" or higher to meet the following requirements: - General Education Mathematics - General Education English - Program Core - Upper Division Requirements - At the undergraduate level, a student may transfer in academically transferable credit no matter the date of completion.
+Where the content of a course is deemed outdated or no longer equivalent or relevant by the college, the credits for that course will transfer as general elective credits only.